codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/Coding-your-way-out-bd08.md

 |||challenge
 Using the `checkWall()` function and some `if / else if` statements, get your player to the exit.

 Your function should react to any key on the keyboard being pressed, whether arrows or not.
-Each time a key is pressed, you will

 You have to escape by writing code and you're not allowed to use the `player.x` or `player.y` functions.
 You are allowed to use `player.moveUp()` type functions though.